bhopals/java-spring/spring-in-action.md

 - Actuator web endpoints can be secured using Spring Security, much like any other endpoint in a Spring web application.

+### Administering Spring

+- Spring Boot Admin - An UI Platform

+The Spring Boot Admin is an administrative frontend web application that makes Actuator endpoints more consumable by humans.
+It’s split into two primary components: the Spring Boot Admin server and its clients.
+The Admin server collects and displays Actuator data that’s fed to it from one or more Spring Boot applications, which are identified as Spring Boot Admin clients,

+#### Summary

+- The Spring Boot Admin server consumes the Actuator endpoints from one or more Spring Boot applications and presents the data in a user-friendly web application.
+- Spring Boot applications can either register themselves as clients to the Admin server or the Admin server can discover them through Eureka.
+- Unlike the Actuator endpoints that capture a snapshot of an application’s state, the Admin server is able to display a live view into the inner workings of an application.
+- The Admin server makes it easy to filter Actuator results and, in some cases, display data visually in a graph.
+- Because it’s a Spring Boot application, the Admin server can be secured by any means available through Spring Security.

+### Deploying Spring

+#### Cloud Foundry

+Cloud Foundry is an open source PaaS platform that originated at Pivotal, the same company that sponsors the Spring Framework and the other libraries in the Spring platform.
+One of the most compelling things about Cloud Foundry is that it offers both open source and commercial-based distributions, giving you the choice of how and where you use Cloud Foundry.
+It can even be run inside the firewall in a corporate data center, offering a private cloud.

+#### Running Spring Boot in a Docker container

+Docker (https://www.docker.com/) has become the de facto standard for distributing applications of all kinds for deployment in the cloud.
+Many different cloud environments, including AWS, Microsoft Azure, Google Cloud Platform, and Pivotal Web Services (to name a few) accept Docker containers for deploying applications

+#### Summary

+- Spring applications can be deployed in a number of different environments, including traditional application servers, platform-as-a-service (PaaS) environments like Cloud Foundry, or as Docker containers.
+- When building a WAR file, you should include a class that subclasses SpringBootServletInitializr to ensure that Spring’s DispatcherServlet is properly configured.
+- Building as an executable JAR file allows a Spring Boot application to be deployed to several cloud platforms without the overhead of a WAR file.
+- Containerizing Spring applications is as simple as using Spotify’s Dockerfile plugin for Maven.
+  It wraps an executable JAR file in a Docker container that can be deployed anywhere Docker containers can be deployed, including cloud providers such as Amazon Web Services, Microsoft Azure, Google Cloud Platform, Pivotal Web Services (PWS), and Pivotal Container Service (PKS).

 ### KEY TERMS

 - NOTE: To Enable any Spring Boot Service